Khanathan/Fun-Lang-Interpreter/README.md

 if true then (if false then 0 else 1) else 2
 ```

 Source files are evaluated line by line.
-One way to execute a source file is by using :load
+One way to interpret a source file is by using :load

 ![sample load](https://github.com/user-attachments/assets/301fe81f-450a-48d9-8c2c-94b53b10954d)